 Did you know?
 In 2017, 67% of US companies offered learning opportunities via smartphones!

 Video combines visual and auditory learning in a single online tool.
 This makes video one of the most engaging eLearning tools available.

 What makes video great is that it captures a learner's attention immediately and communicates your message without lengthy "walls of text" that tend to make readers zone out.
 You can demonstrate complex tasks and deliver short, intensive bursts of information.

 At Vado, we've found that using realistic situational videos takes course content to a whole new level.
-A video depicting workplace harassment not only helps get the message across, but it also helps learners relate to the material, which aids in information retention.
-Check out this sample video from Vado’s The Respectful Workplace Toolkit.
+A video depicting workplace harassment not only helps get the message across, but also helps learners relate to the material, which aids in information retention.

 One drawback to video content is the effort and cost of producing assets.
 When creating videos, you have to put in a little extra work to write the script, hire actors, shoot the video, edit the video, and then create the course.
 It's also often much more expensive to update content for the same set of reasons.
 However, a growing number of tools, such as Wideo, make video production easier than it's ever been.